jebeaudoin/quartz/content/index.md

 ---
-title: Welcome to Jack's Notes
+title: Home Note
 date: 2023-11-25
+type: text
+content: blog
+draft: false
+status: published
 ---

-Welcome to Jack's notes.
+You've arrived at the "Notes" section of [Writing Note by Note](https://www.writingnotebynote.com).
+Unlike a blog, these published notes represent thinking in progress, not finished work.

 Here I'm releasing notes on:

 - [[TUN|The Universal Notebook]]